YOUNG ROD STEPS FORWARD TO HELP CARLTON JUST LIKE HIS DAD!

 His son Rod has seen all the positivety on social media in recent weeks following the appointments of the new joint managers and wants to do his bit to help the club and at the same time honour his dads memory and the part he played in the club’s recent history.

-Rod is to stage a 12 hour Darts Marathon at the Bill Stokeld Stadium on Friday 30th August and is hoping management, players or other supporters will join him to raise money for the club.
+Rod is to stage a 12 hour Darts Marathon at the Bill Stokeld Stadium in November and is hoping management, players or other supporters will join him to raise money for the club.

 Rod wants the event to become regular and mirror the annual Pool Marathon, which is both friendly but extremely competitive at the same time.

 Chairman Mick Garton and close friend Tom Nightingale had won that in both 2016 and 2017 but Roger Gailbraith and Gaz Bee took the 2018 and 2019 honours.